 It’s finally autumn, the season of golden leaves, crisp air, spooky creatures, delicious food, and Tsukimi.

-Tsukimi (月見), also known as Otsukimi (お月見), is a traditional mid-autumn moon (月) viewing (見) festival in Japan that was imported from China during the Heian period (794 to 1185).
+Tsukimi (月見), also known as Otsukimi (お月見), is a traditional mid-autumn moon (月) viewing (見) festival in Japan that brought over from China during the Heian period (794 to 1185).
 On this day, people view the full moon as it’s considered the clearest night of the year when the moon is most beautiful.
 They also pray for an abundant harvest in the future while giving offerings to the moon in appreciation for the current harvest.

 Tsukimi is not only associated with moon-viewing, which is a relief when the weather isn’t so kind and clouds are obscuring your view of the moon.
 (This is also a relief for parents who want to get their little ones to bed early!)
 As with many Japanese traditions, it is typically celebrated at home with food, decorations, and song, all of which you can enjoy with your family.
 (And after your child is tuckered out and dreaming of rabbits and mochi, you can relax with some sake while gazing at the moon.)